Why an Open, Trusted Edge is Key to Realizing the True Potential of Digital Transformation

 That said, having hundreds of closed, siloed platforms and associated ecosystems is definitely not a path to scale.
 As with the internet itself, it is important to have an open, consistent infrastructure foundation for IoT and edge computing, and from there companies can decide how open or closed they want to build their business ecosystems on top.

 The diversity of the IoT edge makes it impractical to develop one catch-all standard to bind everything together.
-Open source software frameworks are an excellent way to bridge together various ingredients, unifying rather than reinventing standards, accommodating legacy installations, and enabling developers to focus on value creation. is an example of a collaborative effort to build an open edge computing foundation in partnership with other open source and standards-oriented initiatives.
+Open source software frameworks are an excellent way to bridge together various ingredients, unifying rather than reinventing standards, accommodating legacy installations, and enabling developers to focus on value creation.
+LF Edge is an example of a collaborative effort to build an open edge computing foundation in partnership with other open source and standards-oriented initiatives.
 The key to this being the base for a truly open edge ecosystem is the vendor-neutral governance offered by the Linux Foundation.

-In this recent I highlighted that the winners in the end will be the ones creating differentiated value through their domain knowledge, building necessarily unique software and hardware and offering great services — not those that are reinventing the middle over and over again.
+In this recent two-part blog on Edge AI I highlighted that the winners in the end will be the ones creating differentiated value through their domain knowledge, building necessarily unique software and hardware and offering great services — not those that are reinventing the middle over and over again.
 AI models for common tasks such as identifying a person’s demographic, detecting a license plate number or determining if an object is a water bottle or weapon will be commonplace, meanwhile there will always be room to differentiate with AI when specific industry context is in play.

 Trust is essential